kaifcodec/Term-chat/README.md

 # Term-chat
 World's First ever chat repository which let you chat over internet from any where with your friends or family members.
 By just using termux and ngrok.
-Why use WhatsApp when you don't have privacy use this command line and be cool.
+Why use WhatsApp when you don't have privacy use this command line tool and be cool.

 # Key Features:
 1. Light weight.